- Home

 Muscular Injuries

-Sprains, strains, and repetitive stress injuries may seem minor at first, but they can lead to lost time, ongoing treatment, and disputes over how serious the condition really is.
+Sprains, strains, and repetitive stress injuries may seem minor at first, but they can lead to lost time, treatment needs, and disputes over the seriousness of the condition.

 Mental Health Conditions

 Workplace trauma and chronic stress can have a lasting effect.
-New Jersey law recognizes valid mental health claims under workers’ comp, giving employees the right to support and treatment.
+New Jersey law recognizes valid mental health claims under workers’ comp when the claim can be supported.

 Traumatic Injuries